+Halftone

+effectWith the halftone effect

-Halftone Halftone effect you can present your image or video with a raster effect.
-You can determine the degree of granularity yourself.
-The tonal values of the object are reduced so that there is a poster effect.
+determine the degree of granularity

+yourself.
+The tonal values of the object are reduced so

+that there is a poster effect.

 The effect can be presented in color or black and white.

 1 Insert the "Halftone effect"